Skip to main content

 Physical activity is perhaps the most potent non-pharmacological stimulus for the endocrine system.
 Different types of exercise elicit distinct hormonal responses.
 Resistance training, particularly compound movements involving large muscle groups (squats, deadlifts, presses), creates a significant demand on the body that signals a need for repair and growth.

 This stimulus can lead to an acute, transient increase in both growth hormone and testosterone.
-While research on the long-term effects of on basal testosterone levels in older men has shown inconsistent results, the consistent stimulus is critical for improving and increasing the density and sensitivity of androgen receptors in muscle tissue.
+While research on the long-term effects of resistance training on basal testosterone levels in older men has shown inconsistent results, the consistent stimulus is critical for improving insulin sensitivity and increasing the density and sensitivity of androgen receptors in muscle tissue.
 This means the body becomes more efficient at using the testosterone it has.

 High-intensity interval training (HIIT) provides a powerful metabolic and hormonal stimulus in a time-efficient manner.
 The short bursts of maximal effort followed by recovery periods have been shown to significantly improve insulin sensitivity and stimulate growth hormone release.

-Conversely, prolonged, excessive endurance exercise can act as a chronic stressor, potentially leading to elevated that can suppress the HPG axis.
+Conversely, prolonged, excessive endurance exercise can act as a chronic stressor, potentially leading to elevated cortisol levels that can suppress the HPG axis.
 The key is a balanced, intelligent application of physical stress.
 A well-designed program for an aging individual would incorporate regular resistance training to preserve muscle and bone density, HIIT sessions to boost metabolic health, and low-intensity steady-state activity, such as walking, to manage stress and improve cardiovascular function.

 Strategic lifestyle choices, particularly in nutrition and exercise, function as powerful daily signals that can optimize the body’s hormonal environment.